 Your next stop should be the bank.
 If you don’t have a job lined up yet, JP Bank will be your best bet as they accept anyone with a longer term visa also if you don’t speak Japanese.
 You can always open up a second bank account at a different bank after you get a job, because JP Bank doesn’t offer credit cards.

-If you want to drive in Japan, you should have an international licence or translation of your licence (depending on which country you are from) if you are planning to stay less than a year.
-If you are planning to stay longer, make sure to get a Japanese licence.
+If you want to drive in Japan, you should have an international license or translation of your license (depending on which country you are from) if you are planning to stay less than a year.
+If you are planning to stay longer, make sure to get a Japanese license.
 If you are lucky, you can get one without having to take a driving test.
 Read this article for more information about driving in Japan.

-If you are planning on using public transportation in Tokyo, get a PASMO or Suica card right after you arrive at the airport.
+If you are planning on using public transportation in Tokyo, get an IC card such as PASMO or Suica card right after you arrive at the airport.
 This will make traveling by public transportation a breeze.

 Learn Some Japanese